pr0g/as/README.md

 When I first tried this, a big problem I ran into was how to logically group functions.
 One advantage to having static functions on a type is it's easy in most modern IDEs to type the name, hit the '`.`' operator, and see a list of available ~~methods~~ member/static functions.
 This advantage is really important and I wanted to try and find a way to do something similar.

 I realized I could take advantage of `C++` namespaces to group functions by type.
-Irritatingly using the name `vec3` or `mat44` for the namespace means I lose the ability to use them as type names 😖 however a workaround I decided to borrow from `C` and `C++` was to add an `_t` postfix to indicate the type itself and use the unadorned name as the namespace (I know any name ending with `_t` is technically reserved, in `C` at least, but as I'm keeping everything inside my own namespace I think I should be safe - failing that I could use `_s` instead for struct but I'm sticking with `_t` for now).
+Irritatingly using the name `vec3` or `mat44` for the namespace means I lose the ability to use them as type names 😖 however a workaround I decided to borrow from `C` and `C++` was to add a `_t` postfix to indicate the type itself and use the unadorned name as the namespace (I know any name ending with `_t` is technically reserved, in `C` at least, but as I'm keeping everything inside my own namespace I think I should be safe - failing that I could use `_s` instead for struct but I'm sticking with `_t` for now).

 With this approach I can now do this: